SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/troubleshooting/index.md

 **Problem:**

-The web application *web.config* file declared a session mode equal to `PartnerHttpContext`, but that class is not included in the project or an assembly located in the website's *bin* folder.
+The web application *web.config* file declared a [session mode][3] equal to `PartnerHttpContext`, but that class is not included in the project or an assembly located in the website's *bin* folder.

 **Resolution:**